 - prescription-strength ibuprofen and naproxen

-There remains a potential for undesirable side effects with prescription NSAIDS.
+Prescription NSAIDs can sometimes cause undesirable side effects.
 Talk to your doctor about how to reduce your risk.

 - meperidine (Demerol)